Lofoten Revealed: How to Shoot Without the Crowds — Insider Guide

 To get a true sense of the Arctic environment and our professional workflow, watch the backstage videos below.
 The first provides an insider’s look into the techniques of Midnight Sun photography, while the second is a purely cinematic drone perspective of the raw, frozen beauty we capture during our winter expeditions.

-Skagsanden — The Black Sand Beach
+Skagsanden: The Black Sand Canvas

 Square panorama of Skagsanden rocks and pool, viewing Hustinden peak.
 A workshop participant captures the scale during a Jan Smid, Master QEP photo expedition & workshop.